T-racey/100-days-of-code/log.md

 **Today's Progress**:
 Tasks 1 - 14

-I refreshed my knowledge onthe following HTML basics:
+I refreshed my knowledge on the following HTML basics:
 Tags,elements, nested elements, images as SRC's, anchors and targets.

 **Thoughts:**

-All of this was a refresh of elements covered in the SoC stage 2 tasks - I was suprised at how much I had forgotten.
+All of this was a refresh of elements covered in the SoC stage 2 tasks - I was surprised at how much I had forgotten.
 This really brought it home to me that practice is so important and will hopefully make me perfect!

 I really struggled with step 14 but I managed to figure it out and I guess I am going to feel like this a lot!